PDF version of Glossary (PDF)

 Roth 401 (k) posttax contributions.
 This type of contribution combines features of a Roth IRA plan and a 401(k) plan.
-Under these plans, employees are allowed to make part or all of their retirement plan contributions on a posttax basis, similar to a Roth IRA plan.
+Under these plans, employees are allowed to make part or all of their retirement plan contributions on a posttax basis, similar to the way a Roth IRA plan works.
 Posttax contributions and their earnings are not subject to income tax upon distribution.

 Company stock.
 Employees receive equity in the company that sponsors the defined contribution plan.